avanwinkle/masseffect2/modes/README.md

 This mode can only be played once.

 #### Normandy Attack
-This mode is driven from a pop bumper counter that starts counting down immediately after the Derelict Reaper mode is played (regardless of whether the achievement was completed).
+The [Normandy Attack mode](normandyattack/config/normandyattack.yaml) is driven from a pop bumper counter that starts counting down immediately after the Derelict Reaper mode is played (regardless of whether the achievement was completed).
 When the counter reaches zero, all other modes stop and the Normandy Attack begins immediately.